Department of Ecology and Evolutionary Biology

 * offered as part of semester abroad program (described below)

 EEB students must complete an upper-level laboratory course.
-In most cases, this will be satisfied by the core course EEB 321.
+This will be satisfied by the core course EEB 321.

 No course taken P/D/F can be counted as a departmental or to satisfy requirements of the major.
 The minimum grade for a course to count as a departmental is C-.
 Only one course with a policy perspective can be counted as a departmental.
 Only Princeton courses can count as departmentals; the one exception is for pre-approved courses taken during a study-abroad term – these can be counted as departmentals, but the grades do not transfer.